veeto

 Key Takeaways

-• Extends prison terms for individual violators to up to 5 years and raises fines to $1 million.
+• Extends prison terms for individual violators to up to 5 years and raises individual fines to $1 million.

 Get Involved